KeenSpirit/ips-to-pf/ARCHITECTURE.md

 - All update operations return `UpdateResult` objects
 - Errors are captured but don't stop batch processing
 - Results are written to CSV for review
-- Logging throughout for debugging
+- Logging in `orchestrator.py` captures exceptions with full device attributes

 ## Performance Considerations